-The York would be one of the aircraft used by the Prime Minster, Winston Churchill when travelling during the Second World War.
-With just over 250 Avro York aircraft produced, the type
+The York would be one of the aircraft used by the Prime Minster Winston Churchill when travelling during the Second World War.
+As well as serving with RAF Transport Command the type would also be

 During February 1942 Roy Chadwick and his design team completed design work on a transport aircraft.
 This consisted of a new fuselage with the wings, tail, landing gear and engines of the